mmpfeffer/blip/README.md

 2. Template Nesting

-   A template file may invoke other template files.
+   A template file may invoke other template files, causing the invoked template to be interpolated at the point of invocation.
 This is known as template nesting.
 Nesting depth is limited only by the Python software function call limits on the host system.